zMantleS/FSA-Validator/README.md

 ---

 b) If I made no changes to the schema, I would have to create 3 seperate submissions, where I only include 1 of each: IncludedEntities, PartnershipsSoleTraders and LLPs.
-If I had to make changes to the schema, I would replace choice with sequence, and make minoccurences = 0, to include 1 full submission file.
+If I had to make changes to the schema, I would add an extra attribute with choice, that minoccurs=1 and maxoccurs=unbounded, to allow for multiple of any in any order in one submission file.

 ---